Frequently Asked Questions

 How are the retirement accounts and pensions handled in a divorce?

 Typically, any retirement funds that are built up during the marriage are divided evenly between the spouses.
 But, retirement funds that existed before the marriage and retirement funds contributed after the divorce belong only to the spouse who owns the retirement plan.
 The rules and calculations for retirement funds are tricky, and any division of retirement accounts typically requires additional court orders that are not included on this website.
 You are encouraged to seek legal advice before the divorce if you have questions or concerns about your rights to any retirement funds.

 How long do I have to be married to get alimony (spousal support)?
 How much can I get?

 There is no magic number of "years married" to get an alimony award.
 The judge considers many factors, including how long the marriage lasted, the lifestyle of the parties during the marriage, and each spouse's age, health, career, and earning capacity.

 Similarly, there is no specific alimony calculation to determine how much one will receive.
 Alimony is decided on a case-by-case basis.

 Can I change my name?

-A wife can ask to return to her former name as part of the divorce.
+Yes, either spouse can ask to return to their former name as part of the divorce.
 The divorce decree will include the official order changing the name.
 Most businesses and agencies want to see a "certified copy" of the divorce decree in order to change the name on any accounts or identification.
 You can get a certified copy of the decree from the Clerk of Court at the family courthouse for a $3 fee.